-The rural character of the village and its surroundings should be respected through new development by ensuring that:
+The rural character of the village and its surroundings must be respected through new development by ensuring that:

-- the scale, design and architectural details used for new buildings must be in keeping with the rural setting, - building materials for new buildings, extensions and boundary treatments should be characteristic of the surroundings, - the design of new buildings should ensure that adequate space is provided around them to compliment the rural character of the village, - in open countryside (i.e. outside the village of Terrington) new built development except that which is necessary for agriculture or countryside related activities will be strongly resisted, - boundary treatment is designed and located so as maintain the rural character of the area. - proposals take advantage of the local topography, landscape and water features, trees and plants in the vicinity and on the site.
+- the scale, design and architectural details used for new buildings must be in keeping with the rural setting - building materials for new buildings, extensions and boundary treatments should be characteristic of the surroundings - the design of new buildings should ensure that adequate space is provided around them to complement the rural character of the village - in open countryside new built development will be strongly resisted unless it is necessary for agriculture or countryside related activities or acceptable under the Local Plan or national planning policy - boundary treatment is designed and located so as maintain the rural character of the area - proposals take advantage of the local and often historic topography, landscape and water features, trees and plants in the vicinity and on the site.

-Views of particular importance as defined on the Policies Map should be protected and not be obstructed by new development.
+Views of particular importance as defined on the Policy Map 5 at Annex A should be protected and not be obstructed by new development.

-Dark Skies and Tranquility
+Dark Skies and Tranquillity

 - 7.7 Paragraph 182 of the NPPF requires that great weight be given to conserving and enhancing landscape and scenic beauty in the National Landscape (formerly Areas of Outstanding Natural Beauty).
 This includes limiting the impact of light pollution from artificial light on intrinsically dark landscapes and protecting tranquil areas. - 7.8 Darkness at night is one of the key characteristics of rural areas and it represents a major difference between what is rural and what is urban.
 Satellite maps of England's light pollution, released by CPRE in 2016, have shown that the Howardian Hills National Landscape is ranked 4th out of 46 National Landscapes in terms of the darkness of its night skies. - 7.9 It is estimated that one third of wildlife in the UK is active at night so keeping the environment as dark as possible is vital to conserve habitats.
-Many species are negatively impacted by too much light, including bats, moths, owls and aquatic life - 7.10 The three main types of light pollution are: - Sky glow the orange glow we see around urban areas caused by a scattering of artificial light by dust particles and water droplets in the sky;
+Many species are negatively impacted by too much light, including bats, moths, owls and aquatic life. - 7.10 The three main types of light pollution are: - Sky glow the orange glow we see around urban areas caused by a scattering of artificial light by dust particles and water droplets in the sky